Savannah Fire Department History

 African-Americans & Professionalization

 In 1821, the year after the great fire, free men of color joined in Savannah’s volunteer firefighting force, forming Franklin Fire Engine and Hose, and the Union Axe and Fire companies.
 But fighting fires was extremely dangerous, grueling work and the volunteer companies were free to pick and choose which fires they wanted to fight.
 In order to attract more firefighters on a consistent basis the City began offering financial rewards to the first fire company to put water on a fire.
 Then, in an effort to organize and professionalize Savannah’s firefighting forces, City officials organized a city-managed fire company called Savannah Fire in 1824.
 The administrators were white and all of the volunteer firefighters were black.
 All publicly funded fire houses, equipment and apparatus were turned over to Savannah Fire Chief Robert Campbell.
 Chief Campbell oversaw all fire scenes and distributed $30 rewards among the various fire companies that responded.
-But Savannah Fire Company, which he personally managed, was required to be trained and disciplined.
+But the Savannah Fire Company, which he personally managed, was required to be trained and disciplined.

 In 1825, the City took a census of all free African-American firefighters in Savannah between the ages of 16 and 60.
 Fire Chief Campbell selected free black men to volunteer in the Savannah Fire Company.
 Those he enrolled were required to report to all fire alarms, participate in monthly drills and maintain Savannah Fire Company equipment or face a $10 fine or up to 15 days in jail.
 In exchange for their service, free firefighters of color were exempt from taxes and granted special immunities and privileges that were typically reserved for whites only.
 All of Savannah’s volunteer fire companies were allowed to enlist the help of up to 12 enslaved men; however enslaved men had to be paid to fight fires and provided with a badge.
 They were also required to drill and participate in monthly parades and inspections.
 In return, enslaved firefighters were entitled to all the immunities and privileges of a fireman.
-Savannah Fire was granting unprecedented freedom and opportunity for enslaved black men 38 years prior to the Emancipation Proclamation.
+Savannah Fire Rescue was granting unprecedented freedom and opportunity for enslaved black men 38 years prior to the Emancipation Proclamation.

 In 1826 officials decided there weren’t enough volunteer firefighters to meet the City’s growing fire safety needs.
 The City passed an ordinance requiring payment of 12 and a half cents per hour to enslaved men who participated in fire drills and fought fires.
 The first to arrive at an engine house when a fire alarm sounded received a dollar.
 The second and third to arrive received 50 cents each.
 Those who failed to report to a fire alarm forfeited pay late or he was stripped of his fireman’s badge and privileges.
-By 1828 Savannah Fire’s volunteer force consisted of 178 enslaved men, 96 free men of color, 17 white men, 8 fire engines, 1 hose cart and over 2,000 feet of hose.
+By 1828 the Savannah Fire Department’s volunteer force consisted of 178 enslaved men, 96 free men of color, 17 white men, 8 fire engines, 1 hose cart and over 2,000 feet of hose.
 They had 274 buckets, 15 fire hooks, 44 ladders and 22 axes.
 The City’s fire losses plummeted.

 Firefighting during the Civil War

-Savannah Fire Segregation, Reintegration & Modernization
+The Savannah Fire Department Segregation, Reintegration & Modernization

-Savannah Fire’s Historic Accomplishments
+Savannah Fire Department Historic Accomplishments

 1759: Savannah’s first fire service and fire safety ordinances were created when Georgia was still a British Colony

-1929: Savannah Fire Chief John H. Monroe invents the fire apparatus water tank which replaces soda-acid tanks and becomes the industry standard
+1929: Savannah Fire Department Chief John H. Monroe invents the fire apparatus water tank which replaces soda-acid tanks and becomes the industry standard

 1931: A telephone switchboard system is installed to dispatch firefighters